yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 We will now format the microSD card to `FAT32` and place some files downloaded from the prerequisites section into it.

 - **NOTE:** The `exFAT` file system is not recommended as that format is prone to file corruption when the microSD card interacts with the Switch.
-Large capacity microSD cards are usually exFAT-formatted by default.
+Large capacity microSD cards are usually formatted as `exFAT` by default.

 **Step 1:** Insert the microSD card into your computer.

-- If you have a `Nintendo` folder in your microSD card, make a backup of it by copying it to your computer, as the formatting process will erase any data stored in the card.
+- If you have a `Nintendo` folder in your microSD card, make a backup of it by copying the folder to your computer, as the formatting process will erase any data stored in the card.

 **Step 2:** Open the **Rufus** formatting tool and set the following settings:

-- **Device:** Your microSD card drive
+- **Device:** Select your microSD card drive
 - **Boot selection:** `Non-bootable`
 - **File system:** `FAT32` or `Large FAT32`
 - **Cluster size:** `64 kilobytes`